19.3 Acceptance Criteria

 Practice Guidance

-• If a new allegation is received within fifteen (15) working days of the original allegation and is not in the same program/sub program as the original allegation, the central intake (CI) SSW may add the new information to the existing report as a second (2nd) incident.
+• If a new allegation is received within fifteen (15) working days of the original allegation and is not in the same program/sub-program as the original allegation, the CI SSW may assess the new information as a second (2nd) incident to an existing referral.
 Only one (1) second (2nd) incident can be attached to an intake and only CI staff can add a second (2nd) incident to a report.

-• Allegations involving adults that are not residents of Kentucky:
+• For all allegations involving adults who are not residents of Kentucky:

 • Allegations that occur in the state of Kentucky will be screened for acceptance based on the available information.
 Residency will not be a factor for acceptance;

-• If the same allegation has been accepted for investigation in another state, centralized intake (CI) shall confirm and screen the report for does not meet; and
+• If the same allegation has been accepted for investigation in another state, CI shall confirm and screen the report for does not meet;

-• Allegations that did not occur in the state of Kentucky will be referred back to the state in which the incident occurred.
+• Allegations that did not occur in the state of Kentucky will be referred to the state in which the incident occurred; and

 Procedure